All Products

 Note

-The instance health diagnosis feature provides problem descriptions and recommended solutions for each diagnostic item.
+The instance health diagnosis feature provides descriptions and recommended solutions for each diagnostic item.
 For more information, see Diagnostic items and results.

 Procedure